 Portfolio

 Welcome to my portfolio!
-I’m currently a PhD student working on User Experience and Accessibility, at the University of Maryland, College Park, and advised by the ever-cheerful Dr. Jonathan Lazar.
+I’m currently pursuing a PhD in User Experience and Accessibility, at the University of Maryland, College Park, and advised by the ever-cheerful Dr. Jonathan Lazar.

-I’ve also been working with Adobe as a research intern since May 2025, with Dr. Rajiv Jain as my mentor.
+I recently finished an internship with Adobe as a research intern (May 2025 – May 2026), with Dr. Rajiv Jain as my mentor.

 HotShots 2.0